-Togo, officially referred to as the Togolese Republic, is situated on the west coast of Africa.
+Togo, also known as the Togolese Republic can be on the west coast of Africa.
 It has land boundaries with Burkina Faso to the north, Benin to the east, Ghana to the west, and the south is bordered with the Gulf of Guinea (Atlantic Ocean).

 - Next >>